How to start food truck

 How Do I Define My Food Truck Business from the Competition?

-First, do some research around which food trucks are already out there in your desired area, and try to come up with something different that is not currently being offered but will still have mass appeal.
+First, do some research about which food trucks are already in your desired area, and try to come up with something different that is not currently being offered but will still have mass appeal.

 How Do I Find Suppliers for My Food Truck Business?